blendereru/DormGO/README.md

 ```
 If you're using Gmail, use an [App Password](https://support.google.com/accounts/answer/185833?hl=en).
 ## 🎯 ToDos
-1. [ ] Ask to confirm `email` after `/api/signin` to ensure the right user is logging in.
-2. [ ] Add persistent storage in client-side(post IDs) to ensure the client can read info about posts.
-3. [ ] Add endpoints to handle the case when user's data changes.
+1. [ ] Add endpoints to handle the case when user's data changes.
 For example, client forgot his `password`.
-4. [ ] Modify the `UI` for better appearance.
+2. [ ] Modify the `UI` for better appearance.
-5. [ ] Decrease the `latency` in server-side.
+3. [ ] Chat functions so that members of the post can talk to each other.
 ## 📗 License
 The project code and all the resources are distributed under the terms of [MIT license](https://github.com/blendereru/LoginForm/blob/f9ec9cd269e0b785c8a7b778e4d4f16fdb4a1427/LICENSE)